History of Virginia: Slavery and freedmen in Antebellum Virginia

 In 1772, a Virginia House of Burgesses committee, including Thomas Jefferson and Benjamin Harrison V, had submitted a petition to King George of England, requesting that he abolish the slave trade.
 The King rejected it.
 The Revolution that followed meant change and sometimes political freedom for enslaved African Americans, too.
-Tens of thousands of slaves from southern states, particularly in Georgia and South Carolina, escaped to British lines and freedom during the war.
+Tens of thousands of enslaved people from southern states, particularly in Georgia and South Carolina, escaped to British lines and freedom during the war.
 Thousands left with the British for resettlement in their colonies of Nova Scotia and Jamaica; others went to England; others disappeared into rural and frontier areas or the North.

-Inspired by the Revolution and evangelical preachers, numerous slaveholders in the Chesapeake region manumitted some or all of their slaves, during their lifetimes or by will.
+Inspired by the Revolution and evangelical preachers, numerous enslavers in the Chesapeake region manumitted some or all of the people they had enslaved, during their lifetimes or by will.
 From 1,800 persons in 1782, the total population of free blacks in Virginia increased to 12,766 (4.3 percent of blacks) in 1790, and to 30,570 in 1810; the percentage change was from free blacks' comprising less than one percent of the total black population in Virginia, to 7.2 percent by 1810, even as the overall population increased.
-One planter, Robert Carter III freed more than 450 slaves in his lifetime, more than any other planter.
-George Washington freed all of his slaves at his death.
+One planter, Robert Carter III freed more than 450 people in his lifetime, more than any other planter.
+George Washington freed all the people he had enslaved at his death.

 Many free blacks migrated from rural areas to towns such as Petersburg, Richmond, and Charlottesville for jobs and community; others migrated with their families to the frontier where social strictures were more relaxed.
 Among the oldest black Baptist congregations in the nation were two founded near Petersburg before the Revolution.
 Each congregation moved into the city and built churches by the early 19th century.

 Twice slave rebellions broke out in Virginia: Gabriel's Rebellion in 1800, and Nat Turner's Rebellion in 1831.
 White reaction was swift and harsh, and militias killed many innocent free blacks and black slaves as well as those directly involved in the rebellions.
 After the second rebellion, the legislature passed laws restricting the rights of free people of color: they were excluded from bearing arms, serving in the militia, gaining education, and assembling in groups.
 As bearing arms and serving in the militia were considered obligations of free citizens, free blacks came under severe constraints after Nat Turner's rebellion.